NBumgardner/FlixelTut/README.md

 ```

 This command may require the project to already be built.

+### Untested Features
+Two Windows-specific features have not yet been tested.

+* Fullscreen button
+* Exit game button

+Their code comes from [section 13 of the tutorial](http://haxeflixel.com/documentation/multiple-platforms/).

 ## Dependencies
 Standard HaxeFlixel dependencies include [HaxeFlixel](http://haxeflixel.com/download/), [Haxe](http://www.haxe.org/download), and [OpenFL](http://www.openfl.org/download/).
 This project also requires [Flash player](https://get.adobe.com/flashplayer/).